Shopify/web-configs/Best practices/Testing.md

 * Never use `beforeAll`/ `afterAll` hooks.

   > Why?
-These hooks are almost always in a way that introduces shared state that is easy to leak between tests.
+These hooks almost always introduce shared state that is easy to leak between tests.

-* Avoid using mocks (for example, via `sinon.mock()`).
+* Avoid using mocks with expectations established when creating them (for example, via `sinon.mock()`).

   > Why?
-Mocks invert the order, putting the assertion first in the test, which makes them harder to read.
+These types of mocks invert the typical test order (putting the assertion first), which makes them harder to read.

   ```js
   // bad